-While the PTE is segmented into 4 crucial parts: Reading, Writing, Listening & Speaking, listening has importance of its own but why so?
+While PTE-A test is segmented into 4 different modules: Reading, Writing, Listening & Speaking, the listening module has importance of its own.
+But, why so?
 The answer is quite simple!
 Only a good listener can make a good speaker.
-The same applies to reading and writing as well; however, for now we will delve into the significance of ‘listening’ in PTE.
+The same applies to reading and writing modules as well.
+However, we will delve into the significance of ‘listening’ in PTE for now.

 Unlike other sections of PTE such as ‘Reading’ and ‘Writing’, where you can go back and modify your answers, ‘Listening’ happens in real time.
-Simply put, you cannot go back to make any edits.
-You missed it or got distracted for any reason whatsoever, it cannot be undone because it comes about in ‘Real Time’.
+Keeping it simple, you cannot go back to make any edits in the listening module.
+Once you missed the link or got distracted for any reason, it cannot be undone because it comes about in ‘Real Time’.

-Frankly speaking, this makes listening more difficult than it appears and indeed a herculean one for thousands of students Appearing for the PTE every year.
-So, how to go about it?
+All these question types make listening more difficult than it appears and indeed a herculean one for thousands of students appearing for the PTE test every year.
+So, how to ace this module?

 Fret not!
-Here’re vital tips to help you get rid of your listening woes while you endeavour for the listening task at PTE.
+Here are vital tips to help you get rid of your listening woes while you endeavour for the listening task at PTE.

 Concentrate and pay undivided attention to every bit that hits your ear drums.
 That’s where the information lies.
 Minor distraction for 1-2 seconds and the moment is gone.
 You will end up being a headless chicken when questions come your way, otherwise.